French Celluloid release

 This album has been on my turntable for the last past days and its appeal is growing with each spin.
-I find it hard to resist the magic coming out of these grooves; jazz, funk, afro-beat; definitely a fusion of styles that blend into a gentle South African swing.
+I find it hard to resist the magic coming out of these grooves; jazz, funk, afro-beat; definitely a fusion of styles that blends into a gentle South African swing.

 Stimela – Look, Listen And Decide